 The RAID Configuration section provides the interface to manage the CFA RAID, if any.

-RAID system doesn’t require any user intervention under the regular operating conditions.
+RAID system does not require any user intervention under the regular operating conditions.
 In the event of a hard drive failure, use this interface to prepare the drive for replacement, and to repair the RAID array.

 The bay configuration section shows the logical setup and status of the bays in the table format.
 The table lists the bays, their format, storage capacity, and the status.